-When watching a game of soccer you may sometimes look around at the players and notice that some of the players have bare hands while some of the other ones are wearing gloves.
+When watching a game of soccer, you may sometimes look around at the players and notice that some of the players have bare hands while some of the others are wearing gloves.

 At first glance, the reason for this may not be totally clear.
 So, in this article, let’s look at why some players choose to wear gloves while playing soccer.

-The reason soccer players wear gloves during a game is to protect their hands against cold outside temperatures.
+Soccer players wear gloves during games to protect their hands against cold outside temperatures.
 In cold weather, a player’s hands are often one of the first parts of their body to feel cold.
 Wearing gloves keeps their hands warm and helps keep their focus on the game.

 This reason alone probably makes sense to most people.

-But it can still be confusing why a simple pair of gloves would make a significant difference to the temperature of a player who is running around a lot and is in a short sleeve jersey and shorts.
+But it can still be confusing why a simple pair of gloves would make a significant difference to the temperature of a player who is running around a lot and is in a short-sleeved jersey and shorts.

-Surely a short sleeve jersey, shorts, and gloves don’t go together?
+Surely a short-sleeved jersey, shorts, and gloves don’t go together?

-As you read on hopefully you may begin to understand why some players still choose to wear them, what the laws of soccer say about wearing gloves and how it can be a benefit to a player.
+As you read on, hopefully, you may begin to understand why some players still choose to wear them, what the laws of soccer say about wearing gloves, and how it can benefit a player.

 (I should point out here that we are not discussing goalkeepers wearing gloves in this article.
 This post is only concerning outfield players wearing gloves.
-If you want to know more about goalies hands check out my article explaining where and when goalies can use their hands.)
+If you want to know more about goalies’ hands, check out my article on where and when goalies can use their hands.)

 First, let’s look at wearing gloves in cold weather.

 Wearing Gloves for Warmth

-Many people love to go outside and play soccer all through the year and in all sorts of locations.
+Many people love to go outside and play soccer throughout the year and in all sorts of locations.

 However, at certain times of the year, especially in some climates, the weather outside can be extremely cold.